chevron_left Health risks

 Where does shingles occur?

 Shingles can be found on all continents.
-It is most common in older adults or those with a weakened immune system.
-In the Netherlands, around 375 patients with shingles are admitted to hospital each year, and these patients are usually 50 years or older.
+It most commonly affects older adults or those with a weakened immune system.

 What are the symptoms?